 Domestic Violence - is defined as any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between adults who are or have been intimate partners or family members regardless of gender or sexuality.
-This includes abuse that takes place after a relationship has ended and when the abuse and the victim are no longer living together.
 Domestic abuse is rarely a one-off incident and should instead be seen as a pattern of behaviour.
 It occurs across society, regardless of age and gender, but statistically consists mainly of violence by men against women.
 There is a strong correlation between domestic violence and child abuse.
 It includes 'honour' based violence.

-5.5 Related issues
+5.3.5 Related issues